Aman-Dhyani/multiple-teams-bot-template/README.md

  console.log("current Conversation ID : " + conversationID);
 */

-You can customize it to another level
+this bot's template is your playground!
+You can customize it to any level 🚀🤖🤖
-Features